sriramdasbalaji/VSTS-DevOps-Labs/selenium/readme.md

    <img src="images/buildqueue4.png">

 3. Once the build completes, the release will be triggered.
-Navigate to **Releases** tab to see the progress.
+Navigate to **Releases** tab to see the deployment In-progress.

    <img src="images/releasequeue5.png">